Lego Art: Development

-During the development process of the Lego Art theme, Model Designer Kitt Grace Kossmann explained, "One of the reasons why some of them have tiles is actually the plates, when you look at them, they look much more smooth, they were really looking nice.
-But also I think the one with the studs on cater also for Lego fans, being a Star Wars fan and Lego fan is really combined nicely in that one, whereas this one is perhaps more appealing to not super fans."
+During the development process of the Lego Art theme, Model Designer Kitt Grace Kossmann explained, “one of the reasons why some of them have tiles is actually the plates, when you look at them, they look much more smooth, they were really looking nice.
+But also I think the one with the studs on cater also for Lego fans, being a Star Wars fan and Lego fan is really combined nicely in that one, whereas this one is perhaps more appealing to not super fans.”

-Lego Art Design Manager Samuel Johnson discussed the combination of 1x1 round plates and 1x1 round tiles on the same mosaic achieve unique shading effects and explained, "That is something that was considered during development and we cannot exclude the possibility of combining them in the future.
-However, that can cause challenges when developing the building instructions because differentiating between 1x1 round plates and 1x1 round tiles of the same colour may be difficult.
-The issue becomes even more prevalent within these sets because their instructions feature an unusual top-down view, showing the mosaic in two dimensions."
+Lego Art Design Manager Samuel Johnson discussed the combination of 1×1 round plates and 1×1 round tiles on the same mosaic achieve unique shading effects and explained, “that is something that was considered during development and we cannot exclude the possibility of combining them in the future.
+However, that can cause challenges when developing the building instructions because differentiating between 1×1 round plates and 1×1 round tiles of the same colour may be difficult.
+The issue becomes even more prevalent within these sets because their instructions feature an unusual top-down view, showing the mosaic in two dimensions.”

-Lego Art Design Manager Samuel Johnson discussed the soundtracks accompany each model and explained, "Each set features its own soundtrack which has been developed exclusively for these products.
+Lego Art Design Manager Samuel Johnson discussed the soundtracks accompany each model and explained, “each set features its own soundtrack which has been developed exclusively for these products.
 The building instructions feature a QR code to access the soundtrack and they are about ninety minutes in length.
 They discuss the background behind the subjects being constructed.
 31200 Star Wars The Sith, for instance, features commentary from Lucasfilm employees about the design of each character and their original development.
-Moreover, the soundtracks conclude with designer interviews so the creators of each mosaic can provide some information about the production of Lego Art."
+Moreover, the soundtracks conclude with designer interviews so the creators of each mosaic can provide some information about the production of Lego Art.”

 Launch

-The Lego Art theme was announced on 24 August 2020 in the USA.
-As part of the marketing campaign, the Lego Group released four construction sets.
+The Lego Art theme was launched on 24 August 2020 in the US.
+As part of the marketing campaign, The Lego Group released four construction sets.

 Construction sets

-Andy Warhol's Marilyn Monroe
+Andy Warhol’s Marilyn Monroe

-Released on 1 August 2020, Andy Warhol's Marilyn Monroe (set number: 31197) is based on the Marilyn Diptych painting by Andy Warhol.
+Released on 1 August 2020, Andy Warhol’s Marilyn Monroe (set number: 31197) is based on the Marilyn Diptych painting by Andy Warhol.
 It consists of 3,341 pieces and offers builders four different colour options.
 The accompanying soundtrack includes interviews with a curator at The Andy Warhol Museum named Jessica Black, and Blake Gopnik, an art critic.
-In August 2021, The Lego Group announced Andy Warhol's Marilyn Monroe (set number: 31197) was retired on 31 December 2021.
+In August 2021, The Lego Group announced Andy Warhol’s Marilyn Monroe (set number: 31197) was retired on 31 December 2021.